felipemelendez/mySpaceship/README.md

 # mySpaceship

-Description (this was a school assignment and I solved it in C and JS; for JS I solved the problem using two diffrent approaches.
+This was a school assignment and I solved it in C and JS, and I solved the problem in JS using two diffrent approaches.

 This was the prompt: